 Advanced Language Arts 8 - This course will prepare students to take the 8th grade PSSA.
-This course is designed to prepare students for honors and AP courses at the high school level.
+It is designed to prepare students for honors and AP courses at the high school level.
 Students will be challenged to analyze, evaluate, and synthesize author's purpose, points of view, and language development.
 Students will learn how to effectively write using persuasive, argumentative, expository, and descriptive writing styles.
 Students will display a mastery of reading, writing, listening, and speaking skills.

 English Language Arts 8 - This course will prepare students to take the 8th grade PSSA.
-This course is designed to help eighth grade students explore and analyze literature, including fictional and nonfictional novels, poetry, graphic novels, plays, informational texts, and short stories.
-Students will be given the opportunity to master the 6 Traits Writing Program through a variety of engaging writing prompts.
+It is designed to help eighth grade students explore and analyze literature, including fiction and nonfiction novels, poetry, graphic novels, plays, informational texts, and short stories.
+Students will have the opportunity to master the 6 Traits Writing Program through a variety of engaging writing prompts.